 Analysis / Bias

-Overall, we rate the Heartland Institute Right Biased and Questionable based on promotion of anti-science propaganda, lack of transparency with funding, and more than 5 failed fact checks by IFCN fact checkers.
+Overall, we rate the Heartland Institute Right Biased and Questionable based on the promotion of anti-science propaganda, lack of transparency with funding, and more than 5 failed fact checks by IFCN fact-checkers.
 (7/19/2016) Updated (D. Van Zandt 9/26/2019)